sharetribe/flex-docs/src/docs/concepts-payments/using-stored-payment-cards/index.md

 storage subscription.

 Right now, Sharetribe doesn't offer support for Stripe subscriptions.
-However, there is a workaround.
+However, there is a workaround with custom development.
 Once the customer has made the initial booking and payment, you would send a request to your own backend component, for instance the server of your Sharetribe Web Template, which would then create a subscription with the stored credit card of the customer.
 The subsequent subscription payments would then not be visible in Sharetribe Console, but you could monitor them from Stripe dashboard.